meejah/magic-wormhole-protocols/dilated-file-transfer.md

 # ['offer-reject', 'User rejected.']
 ```

-Accept messages are blank (that is, there are no more elements after the `"offer-reject"` kind).
+Accept messages are blank (that is, there are no more elements after the `"offer-accept"` kind).

 ```python
 class OfferAccept: